 HOW TO READ THE GRAPHS?

 Besides the table with all participants’ individual predict, a graphic representation aggregates and visualizes the data: the Bullish/Bearish/Sideways line shows the percentage of our contributors on each of these outlook biases.

 This graph is available for each time horizon (1 week, 1 month, 1 quarter).
 We also indicate the average price predict as well as the average bias.

-In our BTC/USD Forecast Poll 2018, our dedicated contributors expect the bearish trend to slow down during the year.
-By the end of the year 2017, the average outlook for the pair is 18.875,497.
-Read more details about Bitcoin forecast 2018.
+In our BTC/USD Forecast Poll 2020, our dedicated contributors expect a bullish reversal into the trend during the year that can push BTC/USD to the maximum historical levels.
+By the end of the year 2019, the average outlook for the pair was 12.768,74.

 From Jan 2019 to Jan 2020, the highest lever for BTC/USD was 12,483.03 on Jun 26.

 On June 13, 2019, the Wall Street Journal published information that Facebook was working on a major Blockchain project.
 The project included the launch of the digital currency, called Libra, and a wallet called Calibra.
 The planning of the project sets the first half of 2020 as the date for the launch of the Libra cryptocurrency.

 As a result of the Libra case, many governments and central banks realized that the implementation of cryptocurrencies projects was not going to wait for anyone, and decided to get down to work and launch their own projects.
 China, India, France, Tunisia, Lithuania and the European Union, among others, have presented their own digital coin projects, to be launched as early as 2020.

 The crypto market has seen the number of projects listed in exchanges increase exponentially to reach a ceiling of around 4100 projects.
 Among all these, it is estimated that 1085 of them are no longer around and, according to experts consulted, many of the 3000 remaining will fall in the short term.